-1.- HOUSING AND SURROUNDINGS
+1.- HOUSING AND ENVIRONMENT

-2.- OVERALL ASSESSMENT OF RISK FACTORS AROUND THE DWELLING
+2.- GLOBAL ASSESSMENT OF HOUSING RISK FACTORS

-3.- GEO-BIOLOGICAL STUDY OF THE LOCATION OF THE DWELLING
+3.- GEOBIOLOGICAL STUDY OF THE HOUSING SITE

-And especially of the spaces of long permanence (bedrooms, workplaces…), avoiding areas of intense terrestrial radiation, telluric or geophysical alterations, as well as the crossing of energy lines, as well as choosing areas favourable to health and life.
+And especially of the spaces of long permanence (bedrooms, workplaces…), avoiding areas of intense terrestrial radiation, telluric or geophysical disturbances, as well as the crossing of energy lines, as well as choosing areas favourable to health and life.

 4.-ABSENCE OF ELECTRICAL OR ELECTROMAGNETIC POLLUTION INSIDE THE HOME